International Automotive Safety Standards

 - Proactively seek acceptance of FMVSS regulations worldwide;

-- Strongly and swiftly address regulations that emerge in individual countries/regions that act as technical barriers to U.S. auto exports;
+- Strongly and swiftly address regulations that emerge in individual countries/regions that act as technical barriers to U.S. auto exports; and

 This is intended to match the vigor with which the EU has been pursuing its standards globally on behalf of its vehicle industries, and is not in any way intended to supplant the acceptance of ECE safety standards.
 In fact, as noted above, we recommend countries accept vehicles certified to both FMVSS and ECE regulations.